argelius/onsen-firebase-sample/README.md

-# onsen-chat-sample
+# Onsen Firebase Sample

-Sample chat app using Onsen UI
+A simple app that uses the [Hacker News Firebase API](https://github.com/HackerNews/API) to fetch news stories from Hacker News.